MattPicDev/mtg-collection-builder/README.md

 - **Responsive web interface**: Works on desktop and mobile devices
 - **Real-time progress tracking**: See your progress as you add cards and detailed import progress with card-by-card updates
 - **Search and filter**: Quickly find specific sets or cards
-- **Foil tracking**: Track both regular and foil versions of cards with separate pricing
+- **Foil tracking**: Track both regular and foil versions of cards with separate quantities and pricing
+- **Dual quantity CSV export**: Exports both regular and foil quantities as separate rows for complete collection representation
 - **Collection management**: Clear, replace, or merge collections
 - **Performance optimized**: Fast sorting and smooth UI transitions
 - **Sortable collection table**: Click column headers to sort collection by any criteria with visual feedback